Travel, network and have fun!

 Students explore career options in an aviation meteorology internship while also making the connections that later helps them find a job after college.

 In addition to an aviation meteorology internship, students can participate in research opportunities in meteorology.
-The department of marine and environmental systems is an integrated group of environmental scientists, oceanographers, ocean engineers and meteorologists who share a keen interest in preserving, protecting and enhancing natural resources.
+The department of ocean engineering and sciences is an integrated group of environmental scientists, oceanographers, ocean engineers and meteorologists who share a keen interest in preserving, protecting and enhancing natural resources.
 Their research interests are broad and often interrelated.
 Current research focuses on, for example:

 - Tropical cyclone and hurricane wind speed probability